 Due to poor drilling results, during the year ended December 31, 2022, the Company recorded an impairment of \$294,965 relating to costs incurred on the Isabella West exploration mining concessions that were allowed to lapse.
-The carrying value of the Isabella Gold Silver Project at December 31, 2022 consists of costs relating to the Roy Claims.

-The Company, through ChileCo, holds a 100% interest in Subsidiary 2 (Minera Joy East SpA) which was earning an 85% interest in 151 exploration mining concessions ("Isabella East Concessions") held by a local party, by making cash payments totaling US \$450,000 by August 2022 as follows:
+The Company, through ChileCo, holds 100% interest in Subsidiary 2 (Minera Joy East SpA) which was earning an 85% interest in 151 exploration mining concessions ("Isabella East Concessions") held by a local party, by making cash payments totaling US \$450,000 by August 2022.